Medical Assistant Certification - Become a CMA

 What is a Certified Medical Assistant (CMA)?

-A certified medical assistant is simply a medical assisting professional who has passed the medical assistant certification test issued by the American Association of Medical Assistants (AAMA).
-Certification is, essentially, a professional “seal of approval” attesting that you have the necessary knowledge to work in medical assisting.
-Medical assistants are required to undergo continuing education and recertify every 60 months if they wish to keep their certification current.
-The AAMA’s medical assistant certification is considered by some to be the standard for the industry.
+A certified medical assistant is simply a medical assisting professional who has passed the certification exam issued by the American Association of Medical Assistants (AAMA).
+Certification is essentially a professional “seal of approval” attesting that a medical assistant has the necessary knowledge to excel in medical assisting.

-Benefits of Medical Assistant Certification
+Benefits of Certification

-Some benefits to getting your certification include:
+Some benefits of medical assistant certification include:

 How to Get Medical Assistant Certification